What is an excellent cure for toothache?

 One of the most common causes for toothaches is cavities that have reached the nerve of the tooth.
 When this happens, the tooth becomes inflamed.
 Eventually the tooth will die and become infected.
 If this happens, your tooth may be saved with a root canal or may need to be taken out and replaced with a dental implant or dental bridge.

 History of trauma:

-If you were in a car accident or suffered a childhood injury to a tooth, any teeth involved may eventually become painful and die.
+If you were in a car accident or suffered a childhood injury to a tooth, any teeth involved may eventually become extremely sore and die.
 This is a common reason for toothaches.
 When this happens, your tooth may require root canal treatment or extraction if it has become badly infected.

 Recent Dental Work: